BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 ---

+## ingress vs. Ingress

+- ingress definition: Going in, entering.
+The opposite of egress (leaving)

+- In networking terms, ingress refers to handling incoming connections

+- Could imply incoming to firewall, network, or in this case, a server cluster

+--

+- Ingress (capital I) in these slides means the Kubernetes Ingress feature

+- Specific to HTTP/S

+---

 ## Principle of operation

-- Step 1: deploy an *ingress controller*
+- Step 1: deploy an *Ingress controller*

-  - ingress controller = load balancer + control loop
+  - Ingress controller = load balancing proxy + control loop

-  - the control loop watches over ingress resources, and configures the LB accordingly
+  - the control loop watches over Ingress resources, and configures the LB accordingly

+  - these might be two separate pods (NGINX sever + NGINX Ingress controller)

+  - or a single app that knows how to speak to Kubernetes API (Traefik)

+--

 - Step 2: set up DNS

-  - associate DNS entries with the load balancer address
+  - associate external DNS entries with the load balancer address

+--

-- Step 3: create *ingress resources*
+- Step 3: create *Ingress resources* for our Service resources

+  - these resources contain rules for handling HTTP/S connections

-  - the ingress controller picks up these resources and configures the LB
+  - the Ingress controller picks up these resources and configures the LB

-- Step 4: profit!
+  - connections to the Ingress LB will be processed by the rules

 ---

-## Ingress in action
+## Ingress in action: NGINX

-- We will deploy the Traefik ingress controller
+- We will deploy the NGINX Ingress controller first

-  - this is an arbitrary choice, the [docs](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) list over a dozen options
+  - this is a popular, yet arbitrary choice, the [docs](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) list over a dozen options

-  - maybe motivated by the fact that Traefik releases are named after cheeses
+--

 - For DNS, we will use [nip.io](http://nip.io/)

   - `*.127.0.0.1.nip.io` resolves to `127.0.0.1`

+  - we do this so we can use various FQDN's without editing our `hosts` file

+--

-- We will create ingress resources for various HTTP services
+- We will create Ingress resources for various HTTP-based Services

 ---

 ## Deploying pods listening on port 80

-- We want our ingress load balancer to be available on port 80
+- We want our Ingress load balancer to be available on port 80

 --